bitmapup/prefixspanr/README.md

 # WinCOPPER

 ## Created by
+**Author:** Agustin Guevara-Cogorno <br />
-**Authors:** Agustin Guevara-Cogorno, Hugo Alatrista Salas and Miguel Nuñez del Prado <br />
+**Advisors** Hugo Alatrista-Salas and Miguel Nuñez-del-Prado <br />
 **Maintainer:** Yoshitomi Maehara Aliaga <br />
 **Contact Details:** h.alatristas@up.edu.pe <br />
-**Institution:** Universidad del Pacifico
+**Institution:** Universidad del Pacifico / Pontificia Universidad Católica del Perú
 <br />

 **Note:** use Python 2.7.*

 ## Description
-WinCopper is an extension of COPPER algorithm [1], originally developed to extract sequential patterns under items-inclusion constraint.
-New WinCopper incorporates - also - time constraints capabilities, improving the extraction of useful patterns.
+WinCOPPER [3] is an extension of COPPER algorithm [1], originally developed to extract sequential patterns [2] under items-inclusion constraint.
+New WinCOPPER incorporates - also - time constraints capabilities, improving the extraction of useful patterns.

 If WinCopper is used in your experimentations, please, we will be grateful if you cite us: